Crude Oil Shipments Threaten Northwest Communities

 The largest oil-by-rail project in the North America is proposed at the Port of Vancouver by the Tesoro and Savage companies.
 At 360,000 barrels of crude oil throughput each day, the proposed oil terminal would require up to five mile-and-a-half long unit trains per day.
 For communities along the Columbia River and the rail lines, the consequences of this project would be staggering.

 Since 2013, the Tesoro Savage oil terminal has drawn opposition from a broad array of interests, including: the City of Vancouver, the City of Portland, the City of Hood River, the City of Spokane, Multnomah County, the Columbia River Intertribal Fish Commission and its member tribes, the International Longshore and Warehouse Union Local 4, the Vancouver Firefighters Union, Vancouver 101 (over 101 Vancouver businesses opposed to Tesoro Savage), the Waterfront Development Group, and the Stand Up to Oil Coalition.
 Even Washington’s Department of Natural Resources and Washington Attorney General Bob Ferguson have called for the denial of Tesoro Savage.

-Tesoro Savage now must get approval from Governor Inslee.
-The Energy Facility Site Evaluation Council (EFSEC) will make a recommendation to the Governor on the unprecedented project and, then, the Governor will make the final decision to deny or approve the terminal.
+Despite this opposition, Tesoro Savage now must get approval from Governor Inslee.
+The Energy Facility Site Evaluation Council (EFSEC) will make a recommendation to the Governor about the unprecedented crude-by-rail project this summer.
+Then, the Governor will make the final decision to deny or approve the terminal.

 - Riverkeeper’s fact sheet on the Tesoro Savage Project